-The proposed development has been thoroughly reviewed against the PPS 2020 policies, the City of Ottawa Official Plan policies, the Bank Street Secondary Plan, and the Urban Design Guidelines for High-Rise buildings.
-Though these proposed applications seek to increase the permitted maximum height, the proposed density permitted on the subject site remains the same.
+The proposed development has been thoroughly reviewed against the PPS 2020 policies, the City of Ottawa Official Plan policies (both existing and proposed), the Bank Street Secondary Plan, and the Urban Design Guidelines for High-Rise buildings.

+Though the proposal seeks to increase the permitted maximum height, the proposed density permitted on the subject site remains the same.
 The form of said density has been revised to reflect a better urban design that will create a more comfortable public realm experience and offer a gateway landmark building at a prominent location in the City of Ottawa.

 The proposed development adheres to the guiding principles and policies for redevelopment and intensification, along with the provision of housing and a mix of uses.
-Further, the project offers significant enhancements to the existing public realm experience through the provision of active frontages and animated facades.

-Following thorough review of the relevant materials and in consideration of the supporting documents, it is the opinion of Q9 Planning + Design that the proposed residential development is considered good land use planning and that the applications for Official Plan Amendment and Zoning By- law Amendment are recommended for approval.
+Following review of the relevant materials and in consideration of the supporting documents, it is the opinion of Q9 Planning + Design that the proposed residential development is considered good land use planning and that along with the applications for Official Plan Amendment and Zoning By- law Amendment, the Site Plan Control application is recommended for approval.